• About Me

 7. Free Label

-Free Label - Ethical Canadian Brands
+Free Label - Ethical Canadian Brands PIN IT

 Free Label is a family-run label dedicated to creating versatile and comfortable clothing and intimates that meets the highest ethical standards.
 Each piece is designed with sustainability in mind, made from eco-friendly materials like organic cotton and bamboo.
 Their factory partners are all within a 10 minute drive of their Vancouver office and the production process ensures fair wages and safe working conditions for all employees, emphasizing their commitment to people and the planet.
 Plus, Free Label produces its garments in small batches to reduce waste, ensuring quality and durability.